citizenlabsgr/website/content/_index.md

 ---
-title: "We Love West Michigan."
+title: "We Love Where Our City."
-description: ""
+description: "Let's make it better, together."
-featured_image: '/images/workshop.jpg'
+featured_image: ''
 ---